FLANP Policy Statement and Platform

 - Full prescriptive authority with DEA credentialing for Advanced Practice Registered Nurses (APRNs).
 Achieved in 2016

 - Designate Florida APRNs as severally culpable autonomous licensed independent health professionals.
-Advocating for in the 2020 Legislative Session
+Partially achieved 2020 - Continuing to advocate for ALL APRNs in the 2021 Legislative Session

 - Change the legal professional name for NPs, CNMs, CRNAs, and CNSs to APRNs (consistent with the national standard).
 [As per NCSBN consensus model].
 Achieved 2018

 - Authorize APRNs to sign involuntary petitions for commitment (Baker Act –BA-52) forms.
-Advocating for in the 2020 Legislative Session
+Achieved for Independent Practice APRNs 2020

 - Authorize APRNs to determine Maximum Medical Improvement (MMI) and Permanent Impairment Rating (PIR) for Workers’ Compensation claims.
 Authorize APRNs to prescribe home health care.